Skip to content

 Precise in-orbit debris tracking using fiber laser technology

 Uncontrollable objects in the Earth’s orbit are a big nuisance and danger for modern space travel.
-As the modern economy is dependant on satellites, in-orbit debris is also a risk for the global economy.
-Orbit debris consists mainly of decommissioned or damaged satellites, fragments of space stations and other remnants of space missions.
-The main danger that space debris poses is the risk of collision with active satellites and spacecrafts which, in turn, could create many more pieces of debris, causing a snowball effect.
+As the modern economy is dependent on satellites, in-orbit debris is also a risk for the global economy.
+Orbit debris consists mainly of decommissioned or damaged satellites, fragments of space stations, and other remnants of space missions.
+The main danger that space debris poses is the risk of collision with active satellites and spacecraft, which, in turn, could create many more pieces of debris, causing a snowball effect.

-Modern satellites are used for multiple applications, such as weather forecasting, telecommunications, navigation, etc.; satellites have become an integral part of the modern economy, therefore any damage to the satellites is may cause significant damage to the economy.
+Modern satellites are used for multiple applications, such as weather forecasting, telecommunications, navigation, etc.; satellites have become an integral part of the modern economy; therefore, any damage to the satellites may cause significant damage to the economy.

 The main principle of the system is the use of short laser pulses that are shot at different positions to determine the position, speed, and direction of motion.
 Femtosecond and picosecond fiber lasers may be used as they produce short laser pulses as well.
 Another issue is power consumption: fiber laser systems require less energy than other conventional lasers, which makes them ideal for space applications.